bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

-inbreeding depression, then the *n* × 1 surviving offspring that the focal female produces by outbreeding will always be favoured by selection over the *n* × (1 − *δ*) surviving offspring produced by inbreeding, and the inequality
+inbreeding depression, then the *n* × 1 surviving offspring that the focal female produces by outbreeding will always be favoured by selection over the *n* × (1 − *δ*) surviving offspring produced by inbreeding.
+More formally, the inequality,

 n (1 - *δ*) &gt; n,

 will never be true.

-But the above inequality leaves out something important to inbreeding that affects fitness. **If the focal female chooses to inbreed with her cousin, then his reproductive success will be increased**.
+But the above inequality leaves out something important that affects fitness given inbreeding. **If the focal female chooses to inbreed with her cousin, then his reproductive success will be increased**.
 Hence, by inbreeding, she can increase the reproductive success of her relative, and thereby increase her fitness indirectly -- by how much depends on her *relatedness* to her potential mate.
 Assuming the focal female is